Rubus trilobus

-Rubus trilobus, the boulder raspberry or delicious raspberry, is Mesoamerican species of flowering plant in the rose family.
-It is native to Guatemala and to southern and central Mexico (Chiapas, Oaxaca, Veracruz, Puebla, Tlaxcala).
+Rubus trilobus, the boulder raspberry or delicious raspberry, is Mesoamerican species of bramble.

 Description

-Rubus trilobus grows in moist or wet coniferous forests in the mountains.
-It is a shrub sometimes as much as 5 meters (200 inches or 16.7 feet) tall.
+Rubus trilobus is a shrub sometimes as much as 5 m tall.
 It does not have prickles.
-Leaves are broadly three-lobed with teeth along the edges, green on the upper side, lighter green on the underside.
-Flowers are white.
-Fruit is dark purple.
+The leaves are broadly three-lobed with teeth along the edges; they are green, lighter on the underside.
+The flowers are white and the fruit is dark purple.

+Distribution and habitat

+The species is native to Guatemala and to southern and central Mexico (Chiapas, Oaxaca, Veracruz, Puebla, Tlaxcala).
+It grows in moist or wet coniferous forests in the mountains.